In 2005 Maureen Grogan challenged the NHS in the High Court for care funding…

 High Court judgment

 The Grogan Case came after the landmark Coughlan case and relied heavily on the legal argument that came out of that case.
 The final judgment in the Grogan Case found that Maureen Grogan’s local NHS Trust (Bexley) had moved the goalposts in terms of defining her level of need – with the result that Maureen Grogan had repeatedly been found ‘ineligible’ for NHS care.
-The judge ruled that the NHS should pay for her care.
+The judge found the PCT had not followed the Coughlan Test in it’s decision-making process and set aside their decision to refuse her funding.
+The Judge recommended that the PCT reconsider her entitlement to NHS funding, in compliance with the Coughlan case.

 Since the Grogan case, new national guidelines about NHS Continuing Healthcare funding have been drawn up in an attempt to make things clearer.
 However, despite this, tens of thousands of elderly people with health care needs as their primary need are still being forced to pay for their own care.